sotrh/learn-wgpu/docs/beginner/tutorial2-swapchain/README.md

 }
 ```

-The `RenderPassColorAttachmentDescriptor` has the `attachment` field which informs `wgpu` what texture to save the colors to.
+The `RenderPassColorAttachment` has the `view` field which informs `wgpu` what texture to save the colors to.
 In this case we specify `frame.view` that we created using `swap_chain.get_current_frame()`.
 This means that any colors we draw to this attachment will get drawn to the screen.

 The `resolve_target` is the texture that will receive the resolved output.
 This will be the same as `attachment` unless multisampling is enabled.
 We don't need to specify this, so we leave it as `None`.